-Complaints about iPad mini 5 problems are starting to pickup as we push away from the tablet’s release date.
+iPad mini 5 users are complaining about a variety of issues as we push away from the latest iPadOS 15 release.

 A lot of the feedback has been great.
-However, we’ve also seen complaints about the iPad mini 5’s hardware and the iOS 12 software it’s currently running.
+However, we’ve also seen complaints about the iPad mini 5’s hardware and the iPadOS software it’s currently running.

 iPad mini 5 Problems

 Some iPad mini 5 users are running into problems.
 And while some of these issues are minor bugs, others are far more problematic.